 A group training organisation (GTO) is a corporation established predominately to provide training and employment opportunities.
 GTOs employ apprentices and trainees and are responsible for ensuring that those employees receive suitable training and experience.
 To achieve this aim, the GTO will find a suitable 'host' employer for each apprentice or trainee to work with on a daily basis.

 Apprentices and trainees employed by GTOs may spend their entire apprenticeship or traineeship with one host employer who can offer them a well-rounded training experience.
 Alternatively, they may be rotated around a number of host employers who can each offer a specialised area of training.

 Employers who may not otherwise have been able to employ an apprentice or trainee have an opportunity to participate in the training system by hosting an apprentice or trainee for a nominated period of time.

-Under the Act, the Department of Education and Training can recognise corporations, which meet the requirements as listed in the
+Under the Act, the Department of Employment, Small Business and Training can recognise corporations, which meet the requirements as listed in the

 group training organisation operational manual to operate as GTOs.